Configuration of Fobs4JMF

 Note!
 JMF searches for jmf.properties file in the folder where jmf.jar is located.
 This means that jmf.jar and jmf.properties files must be together in the same directory.

 The next set of files (Fobs4JMF Files) is the plugin.
 The plugin has two parts: the Java/JMF part (fobs4JMF.jar) and the Native part (fobs4JMF.<dynlib suffix>).
 The Java/JMF part is common to all platforms; all the platform related issues are solved within the native part of the plugin.
-Note that each OS manages dynamic libraries differently and uses different naming/location conventions to search for JNI libraries:
+Note that each OS manages dynamic libraries differently and uses different naming/location conventions to search for JNI libraries: - MacOSX Users: The dynamic library must be contained either in the current directory (from where the application using JMF has been launched) or in any of the DYLD_LIBRARY_PATH directories.

 - Linux Users: The same but with LD_LIBRARY_PATH directories.